It's time! It's time for the first deployment into Lagoon!

 If you are deploying a Drupal Project, skip this and read the Drupal-specific first deployment documentation.

 In order to make your first deployment a successful one, please make sure that your project is Lagoonized and that you have set up the project in Lagoon.
 If not, or you're not sure, or that doesn't sound familiar, don't worry, go back and follow the Step-by-Step Guides which show you how this works, and then come back and deploy!

 With Lagoon, you create a new deployment by just pushing into a branch that is configured to be deployed.

 If you don't have any new code to push, don't worry, just run

 git commit --allow-empty -m "go, go!
 Power Rangers!" git push

-This will trigger a push and the Git Hosting should inform Lagoon about this push via the configured Webhook.
+This will trigger a push, and your Git hosting will inform Lagoon about this push via the configured webhook.

-If all is correct you should see a Notification in your configured chat system (this has been configured by your friendly Lagoon administrator):
+If all is correct, you should see a notification in your configured chat system (this has been configured by your friendly Lagoon administrator):

-This is the information for you that Lagoon just started to deploy your code.
-Depending on the size of the code and amount of containers this will take a couple of seconds.
+This informs you that Lagoon has just started to deploy your code.
+Depending on the size of the code and amount of containers, this will take a couple of seconds.
 Just relax.
-If you like to know whats happening now, check out the Deployment & Build Process of Lagoon
+If you want to know what's happening now, check out the Build and Deploy Process of Lagoon

 3. It's done!¶